MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-code-components.md

    > ![Enable Power Apps component framework.](../../developer/component-framework/media/enable-pcf-feature.png "Enable Power Apps component framework")

-## Create code component for use in custom page
+## Create code components for use in a custom page

-### Creating and importing code component in Dataverse
+### Creating and importing code components in Dataverse
 Code components for custom page follow the same pattern as they do in canvas page.
 Code components being code first approach, need to be implemented first before they can be added to the custom page.
 Please see [Create your first component](/powerapps/developer/component-framework/implementing-controls-using-typescript) for step by step instrauctions.
 You can also [Try OOB sample components](/powerapps/developer/component-framework/use-sample-components#try-the-sample-components) to jump start.
 Once the code component is coded, it can be packaged into a solution and added to Dataverse which makes it available for use in all custom pages inline with model-driven and canvas apps.
 You can find more details on this process at [Code components application lifecycle management (ALM).](/powerapps/developer/component-framework/code-components-alm)

 ### Importing and using code component in the custom page